 Figure 35.
 The list of potential traps provided by the CIL wizard.
-Different options can be selected on the page.
-Use the Re-Calculate command to update the table.
+The characteristic impedances used can be edited and a few options are also provided.
+Use the Re-Calculate command to update the table after changing the specifications.

 When possible, a trap should be used with a series-connected transmission line to transform the short or open associated with the trap to the intrinsic load impedance required at the trap frequency [13].
 If the required line is electrically short and the fundamental-frequency loading is not severe, the trap could be added to the circuit before the matching network is synthesized.
-Information on the transforming line required for each trap is also listed in the table created during the load-pull phase (see Figure 35).
+Information on the series-connected transmission lines required are also listed in the table created (see Figure 35).